 The BSN nursing program has full approval from the Georgia Board of Nursing (237 Coliseum Drive, Macon, GA 31217- 3858, 478-207-1300 or 1640).
 The undergraduate program is accredited by the Commission on Collegiate Nursing Education 655 K Street, NW, Suite 750, Washington, DC 20001 202-887-6791).
 The graduate program is accredited by the Commission on Collegiate Nursing Education (655 K Street, NW, Suite 750, Washington, DC 20001 202-887-6791).
-GSW has received initial approval from the Georgia Board of Nursing to offer a new ASN Nursing Program and is in the candidacy process for accreditation through the Accreditation Commission for Education in Nursing (ACEN).
+The graduate program is accredited by the Commission on Collegiate Nursing Education (655 K Street, NW, Suite 750, Washington, DC 20001 202-887-6791).
+GSW has received initial approval from the Georgia Board of Nursing for the ASN Nursing Program and received accreditation candidacy status from the Accreditation Commission for Education in Nursing (ACEN).

-The mission is to prepare safe, competent, and compassionate nurses, who in collaboration with others, provide or facilitate high quality patient centered care in a global society.
+The mission is to prepare safe, competent, and compassionate nurses, who in collaboration with others, provide or facilitate high quality person centered care in a global society.
 Students achieve academic excellence through a vibrant learning environment using evidence- based practice, creative inquiry, and the pursuit of lifelong learning.